safenetwork/montreal.safenetwork.org/_posts/2016-10-13-an-introduction-to-the-safe-api.md

 The [SAFE Network](https://safenetwork.org/) is a decentralized data storage and communications network that provides a secure, efficient and no-cost infrastructure for app developers.

-Here are some examples of open source apps that have been built using the REST APIs exposed by [SAFE Launcher](https://maidsafe.readme.io/docs/launcher):
+Here are some examples of open source apps that have been built using the REST API exposed by [SAFE Launcher](https://maidsafe.readme.io/docs/launcher):

 * [SAFE Demo App](https://apps.safenetwork.org/safe-demo-app/)
 * [SAFE Beaker Browser](https://apps.safenetwork.org/safe-beaker-browser/)